I’m Tehlia, mom to 4 children under the age of 6 years old and wife of over 17 years to an army veteran.

-I am a creative and someone who loves to encourage and teach others.
+I am a creative person, interested in wellness and someone who loves to encourage and teach others.
 As a child I was usually pretending to be a teacher, as a teen I was dreaming of being an author and entrepreneur.

 After getting married and traveling with my husband who was in the army, we settled into life.
-I was working as a Dental Assistant and managed to find a way to be a teacher in that field as well.
+I was working as a Dental Assistant, training to be an Iyengar Yoga Instructor and working my way through online courses in health and nutrition.

 Fast forward to my 12th year of marriage, I became pregnant for the first time ever at the age of 35.
 Up until this point my husband and I had concluded that we weren’t going to have children.
 By the time I was 39 we had a total of 4 kids and things were busy, crazy, loud and fun.
 Our home was filled with love and I was still teaching, but this time it was my children who were my students.

-Now into my 5th year as a Stay at Home Mom, a Homeschooling Mom, an Entrepreneur and published Author – I have hit all my childhood goals and can’t wait to build on it.
+Now as I turn 40, I’m into my 5th year as a Stay at Home Mom, Homeschooling Mom, an Entrepreneur and published Children’s Book Author – I have hit all my childhood goals and can’t wait to build on it.
 I never thought that becoming a mother would lead to filling my career dreams.

 One of the dreams: